 We have state-of-the-art dental health centers, cone beam computed tomography (CBCT), in-clinic digital scanners, in-house milling, soft tissue laser, in-house information technology support, a world-class simulation center, teleconference capabilities, and a medical library staff dedicated to resident and faculty needs.
 We also provide care in public schools and under general anesthesia in nearby hospital and surgery center facilities.

-work, and play.
+Asheville, NC, has named as one of the most desirable places in the country to live, work, and play.
 Our climate is reasonably mild year-round and outdoor activities abound.
-Yes, we will give you some
+Yes, we will give you some play time!

+We hope you will consider the MAHEC General Practice Residency Program as a place to further your dental education.
 We are user friendly.
 Please contact us with any questions you may have or to arrange a tour of our campus.